Updated June 2024

 Cliq is the messaging app from Zoho, a web-based office suite competing with Microsoft’s Microsoft 365.
 In addition to Cliq, Zoho also offers CRM and web-building software.

-For a free messaging app, Cliq has a lot to offer.
-You’ve got individual and team chats, channels, and a whopping 100 GB of storage per company.
-You can set up reminders in-app, as well as integrate most types of calendars.
+For a free messaging app, Cliq has a decently robust list of features.
+You’ve got individual and team chats, channels, and 100 GB of storage per company.7 You can set up reminders in-app, as well as integrate most types of calendars.

-Cliq comes with one-on-one and group audio or video calls, which is a great perk for a free messaging platform—and the limit is a very generous 100 people per call.
+Cliq comes with one-on-one and group audio or video calls, which is a common perk for a free messaging platform when considering the other options on this list—with a limit of 100 people per call.
 Their free version even comes with single sign-on.

 The downside: